 The idea was simple: I would build a team that offered state primary school children free after-school educational mentoring and homework support, by recruiting bright, motivated students from secondary schools who were also passionate about education and wanted to volunteer their time.
 I assembled the initial group of five tutors from my own school and began contacting primaries in my local area.
 I met with teachers to learn more about the students who would benefit from the program and understand their educational needs.
 We then matched students with tutors based on their unique needs and interests.
 The kids were really receptive; I think the notion of having someone not that much older than them to learn from and talk to was appealing and the scheme was having success.
 We all genuinely loved working with the kids and we are getting great feedback from not only the kids themselves but from parents and teachers too.

 After two terms, we got into a really good rhythm and the project began to grow.
 However, when COVID-19 hit, we could no longer do school visits.
 This was a blow as not only had we formed bonds with the students and schools but we were making a difference- a tangible difference we could see.
 The notion that I would now need to pause everything felt wrong- it simply wasn't an option.
 Instead I decided to use the time I had during lockdown to move the whole initiative online.
 So, I built this site, and reached out to students from other secondary schools to join me and after a couple of days of testing the whole process with friends and ironing out the many tech glitches I published my site.
 I was clear that I wanted Mentor Jr. to be made accessible to as many kids and families as possible, so in order to spread the word, I reached out to my old hockey and gymnastic coaches, moms that I babysat for and promoted the platform on community websites.
 It was amazing how many students we were able to reach.
-Within just a week we booked 47 tutoring sessions and at the time of writing this we have over 70 tutors on the platform and have completed hundreds of tutoring hours and can now offer tutoring and mentoring 7 days a week - all for free.
+Within just a week, we booked 47 tutoring sessions and at the time of writing this we have over 150 tutors on the platform and have completed tens of thousands of tutoring hours and can now offer over 300 hours of tutoring and mentoring every week - all for free.